plunify/InTime-PlunifyCloud-Tutorial/README.md

 (<a href="lang/中文/README.md">中文</a>)

 ## Introduction
 This is a simple tutorial for the user to optimize an FPGA design with the InTime software, using the Plunify Cloud service.
+If you are new to InTime, please [apply for a local evaluation](https://www.plunify.com/en/free-evaluation/) of the software for free.<br>
 This tutorial covers the "Hot Start" recipe, "InTime Default" recipe, and the "Extra Opt Exploration" recipe.
-The recipe flow and their configurations are shown as below.<br>
+The recipe flow and their configurations are shown as below.
-If you are new to InTime, please [apply for a local evaluation](https://www.plunify.com/en/free-evaluation/) of the software for free.

 **Recipe 1 : Hotstart**
   - runs per round  : 2